8syncdev/web-sec-docker-dev/is-lab/pratice/class/submission/lab_2_02FIE/21110105_NguyenPhuongAnhTu.md

-**Question 2**:
+# Task 2: Encrypting large message

-Modify the 8th byte of encrypted file in both modes (this emulates corrupted ciphertext).
+**Question 1**:
-Decrypt corrupted file, watch the result and give your comment on Chaining dependencies and Error propagation criteria.
+Encrypt the file with aes-256 cipher in CFB and OFB modes.
+How do you evaluate both cipher as far as error propagation and adjacent plaintext blocks are concerned.

-**Answer 2**:
+**Answer 1**:

 ## 1. Create a 256-bit key and a 128-bit IV